Cosmas and Damian: Veneration

 Their feast day in the General Roman Calendar, which had been on 27 September, was moved in 1969 to 26 September because 27 September is the dies natalis ("day of birth" into Heaven) of Vincent de Paul, now more widely venerated in the Latin Church.
-In Canada it has been moved to 25 September (as 26 September is the Feast of the Canadian Martyrs in Canada).
+In Canada it has been moved to 25 September (as 26 September is the Feast of the Canadian Martyrs).

 Sts Cosmas and Damian are regarded as the patrons of physicians, surgeons, and pharmacists and are sometimes represented with medical emblems.
 They are also regarded as the patron saints of twins.

 Cosmas and Damian are depicted as supporters of the arms of the guild of barber-surgeons carved into a capital, 15th century, from the Carmes monastery in Trie-sur-Baïse in southwestern France.
 The inscription reads, "Saints Cosmas and Damian pray for us".

 In Brazil, the twin saints are regarded as protectors of children, and 27 September is commemorated, especially in Rio de Janeiro, by giving children bags of candy with the saints' effigy printed on them and throughout the entire state of Bahia where Catholics and adepts of Candomblé religion offer typical food such as caruru.
 The ritual consists of first offering the food to seven children that are no older than seven years old and then having them feast while sitting on the floor and eating with their hands.
 For adepts of Candomblé and Umbanda, the saints are syncretised with the Ibeji.
 The Church of Saints Cosmas and Damian, in Igarassu, Pernambuco is Brazil's oldest church, built in 1535.

 In the UK, Damian is the dexter side supporter in the coat of arms of the British Dental Association.

 Cosmas and Damian are venerated every year in Utica, New York, at St. Anthony's Parish during the annual pilgrimage which takes place on the last weekend of September (close to the 27 September feast day).
-There are thousands of pilgrims who come to honor the saints.
-Over 80 busloads come from Canada and other destinations.
-The two-day festival includes music (La Banda Rosa), much Italian food, Masses and processions through the streets of East Utica.
+Thousands of pilgrims who come to honor the saints from Canada and elsewhere.
+The two-day festival includes music, Italian food, masses and processions through the streets of East Utica.
 It is one of the largest festivals honoring saints in the Northeastern United States.